 When responding, students use analytical processes to identify individual, community or global problems and develop plans and designs for media artworks.
 They use reasoning and decision-making to justify their choices, reflecting and evaluating on the success of their own and others' art-making.
 When making, students demonstrate knowledge and understanding of media arts practices to communicate artistic intention.
 They gain an appreciation of how media artworks connect ideas and purposes with audiences.
-Students develop competency with and independent selection of modes, media technologies and media artworks, synthesising ideas developed through the responding phase.
+Students develop competency with and independent selection of modes, media technologies and media techniques as they make design products and media artworks, synthesising ideas developed through the responding phase.